-- A. Any person who believes he or she has been the victim of hazing or any person with knowledge or belief of conduct, which may constitute hazing, shall report the alleged acts immediately to an appropriate school district official designated by this policy. - B. The building principal, the principal's designee, or the building supervisor (hereinafter building report taker) is the person responsible for receiving reports of hazing at the building level.
+A. Any person who believes he or she has been the victim of hazing or any person with knowledge or belief of conduct, which may constitute hazing, shall report the alleged acts immediately to an appropriate school district official designated by this policy.

+B. The building principal, the principal's designee, or the building supervisor (hereinafter building report taker) is the person responsible for receiving reports of hazing at the building level.
 Any person may report hazing directly to a school district human rights officer or to the superintendent.
-If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or school district human rights officer by the reporting party or complainant. - C. Teachers, administrators, volunteers, contractors and other employees of the school district shall be particularly alert to possible situations, circumstances or events, which might include hazing.
-Any such person who receives a report of, observes, or has other knowledge or belief of conduct, which may constitute hazing, shall inform the building report taker immediately.
-School district personnel who fail to inform the building report taker of conduct that may constitute hazing in a timely manner may be subject to disciplinary action. - D. Submission of a good faith complaint or report of hazing will not affect the complainant or reporter's future employment, grades, or work assignments. - E. Reports of hazing are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.
-The school district will respect the privacy of the complainant(s), the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the school district's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations.
+If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or school district human rights officer by the reporting party or complainant.

+C. A teacher, administrator, volunteer, contractor and other employees of the school district shall be particularly alert to possible situations, circumstances or events, which might include hazing.
+Any such person who witnesses, observes, receives a report of, or has other knowledge or belief of conduct which may constitute hazing, shall make reasonable efforts to address and resolve the hazing and shall inform the building report taker immediately.
+School district personnel who fail to inform the building report taker of conduct that may constitute hazing or who fail to make reasonable efforts to address and resolve the hazing or who fail to subject to disciplinary action.

+D. Submission of a good faith complaint or report of hazing will not affect the complainant or reporter's future employment, grades, or work assignments.

+E. Reports of hazing are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.
+The building report taker, in conjunction with the responsible authority, shall be responsible for keeping and regulating access to any report of hazing and the record of any resulting investigation.

+F. The school district will respect the privacy of the complainant(s), the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the school district's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations.